TOAST-DOCS/API-Gateway/en/console-guide.md

 ## API Gateway region redundancy
 If the region where the API Gateway is located fails, the API Gateway for that region may not operate normally.
 To operate API Gateway service without the impact of a specific region failure, you can avoid it by configuring the API Gateway for multiple regions with redundancy.
-The following is a scenario in which API Gateway is newly configured in the existing Pangyo Region and the API Gateway is configured in Pyeongchon Region to redundancy the Region.
+The following is a scenario in which API Gateway is newly configured in the existing Korea (Pangyo) Region and the API Gateway is configured in Korea (Pyeongchon) Region to redundancy the Region.

-### 1. Service and Create stage in Pyeongchon Region
+### 1. Service and Create stage in Korea (Pyeongchon) Region
-1. Create API Gateway service in Pyeongchon region.
+1. Create API Gateway service in Korea (Pangyo) Region.
-2. Registers the same resources as the Pangyo Region Stage in operation with the API Gateway service in Pyeongchon Region.
+2. Registers the same resources as the Korea (Pangyo) Region Stage in operation with the API Gateway service in Korea (Pyeongchon) Region.
 In order to transfer easily, download the resources registered on the stage through [Stage > Import Resource](./console-guide/#import-resource_1) as Swagger file, then you can register a resource with the downloaded Swagger file through [Resource > Import Resource](./console-guide/#import-resource).
-3. Create a stage for Pyeongchon region and if there is a stage setting required, modify and deploy the stage.
+3. Create a stage for Korea (Pyeongchon) Region and if there is a stage setting required, modify and deploy the stage.

 > [Note] Resources > Stage plug-in settings when importing resources.
 > When importing resources with Swagger file, do not import the plug-ins set on stage.
 Please add the necessary plug-ins separately in stage setting.